bertmelis/espMqttManager/README.md

 Below is a simple version of how to use espMqttManager.
 Just add the header, call setup, start and loop.

 The methods are not wrapped in a class, only in a namespace.
-The MQTT client is available using `espMQttManager::mqttClient`.
+The MQTT client is available using `espMqttManager::mqttClient`.

 ```cpp
 #include <Arduino.h>